 Past, Present and Future Global Methane Budget

 Methane is a powerful greenhouse gas and has been an important contributor to recent global warming.
 Important uncertainties remain in understanding today’s global methane budget.
-One of these uncertainties is the question of how fossil emissions of methane are partitioned between human-caused emissions and natural gas seepage.
+One of these uncertainties is the question of how fossil emissions of methane are partitioned between human-caused emissions and natural “geologic” seepage.
 Isotopic studies of methane in the atmosphere cannot distinguish between natural and anthropogenic fossil emissions, because from the perspective of isotopes the methane looks the same.
 To help with answering this question, our group has been measuring carbon-14 of methane in ancient air extracted from glacial ice.
 Carbon-14 is excellent at "fingerprinting" fossil methane, because carbon in this methane is so old that all 14C has decayed away.
 By making these measurements in ancient (preindustrial) air, we can single out the natural component of fossil methane emissions.
-We are also hoping to start a new project that would directly measure natural geologic seepage of methane today, to further improve our understanding of the such methane emissions.
+We are also working on a new project that would directly measure natural geologic seepage of methane today, to further improve our understanding of such methane emissions.

 Bubbles of ancient air trapped in glacial ice.
 Photo by P.Neff

 There is also concern that with continued global warming, some natural sources of